paulmiller3000/smart-brain-api/readme.md

 * Clone this repository
 * Run `npm install`
 * Create a Postgres database using the SQL statements in _sample-database.sql_
+* Register for your free API key at https://portal.clarifai.com/signup
 * Rename .env.example to .env and replace the following variables:
 	* HOST
 	* USER
 	* PASSWORD
 	* DATABASE
 	* PORT
+	* CLARIFAI_API_KEY
 * Run `npm run start_local` to run locally

 ## Acknowledgments